 War Child’s new methodology consists of three elements.
 We improve the wellbeing of teachers through psychosocial support, guide them in positive class management and enhance their social and emotional competences.

 In a high-stress environment - marked by threats and uncomfortable events - teachers can feel stress and overwhelmed.
 We operate workshops to support teachers to develop the skills needed to manage their emotions and stresses - and come to terms with their experiences.

 We also work with teachers to build their ability to manage their class effectively - for example, by helping them to develop lesson plans.
 We dive deeper into the art of communication - and the behaviour of children - so that this can be encouraged in the appropriate way.

 Enhanced social and emotional skills

 Lastly, we work with teachers - in cities torn apart by armed conflict - to grow their social and emotional competencies.
 In turn, this allows them to better support their pupils, fostering a relationship built on trust.

-Naturally the teacher may initially feel uncomfortable engaging in such a programme but War Child believes, and is supported by research, that a teacher-centric approach is an important factor that contributes to the improved learning of children in conflict settings.
+Naturally the teacher may initially feel uncomfortable engaging in such a programme but War Child believes - based on available research - that a teacher-centric approach is an important factor that contributes to the improved learning of children in conflict settings.